Improved model-based clustering performance using Bayesian initialization averaging: Methods

 \subsubsection{Hierarchical Clustering Starting Values}

-~\\ For multivariate continuous data sets, \textbf{mclust} utilizes hierarchical clustering to generate a starting $\mathbf{Z}$ value for the EM algorithm.
+For multivariate continuous data sets, \textbf{mclust} utilizes hierarchical clustering to generate a starting $\mathbf{Z}$ value for the EM algorithm.
 Hierarchical clustering constructs a tree-like structure known as a dendrogram to show groups of observations.
 The final clustering is built up over a number of steps, where similar observations are joined together.
 Several measures can be used to calculate the distance or dissimilarity between observations, with Euclidean distance the most common.
+There are also many criteria of aggregation that may be used such as the single linkage criterion, the complete linkage criterion and Ward's method \citep{Ward}.
 The observations with the lowest dissimilarities are grouped together first and the process then iterates on the group level until all observations belong to a single group and the dendrogram mapping the process is constructed.
 Once the tree is formed, the number of groups identified as optimal depends on where the tree is cut.
 The dendrogram is conventionally cut where there is relatively wide range of distances over which the number of clusters in the solution does not change.
 An advantage of hierarchical clustering is that the number of clusters is not assumed in advance.
 However the starting values yielded are not necessarily optimal in terms of eventually achieving the global maximum log-likelihood.
-Bayesian initialization averaging represents an alternative to this initialization method for generating better-quality starting values to facilitate ultimately obtaining the highest possible convergent log-likelihood.
+BIA represents an alternative to this initialization method for generating better-quality starting values to facilitate ultimately obtaining the highest possible convergent log-likelihood.